 Plan a Pillar + Cluster Content Strategy with AI

-Content sites that grow predictably do not publish 100 disconnected blog posts — they publish 8-15 pillar topics each surrounded by 10-20 supporting cluster articles, all internally linked.
-The hard part is picking the right pillars and avoiding the trap of building a cluster around a keyword nobody actually searches for.
-This workflow uses AI as a structured brainstorming partner and gives you a 90-day plan grounded in real demand, not vibes.
+Content sites that grow predictably do not publish 100 disconnected posts.
+They publish 8-15 pillar topics, each surrounded by 10-20 supporting cluster articles, all internally linked.
+The hard part is picking pillars that have real demand and not building a 15-article cluster around a keyword nobody searches for.
+This workflow uses AI as a structured brainstorming partner, then forces every candidate through a demand check in a real keyword tool before it earns a slot on your calendar.

 What this covers

-A step-by-step process to identify new pillar topics adjacent to your existing strengths, generate 6-8 cluster article ideas per pillar, sanity-check search demand, and produce a 90-day publishing calendar with an internal-linking map.
-The output is a one-page plan you can hand to a writer or future-you and start shipping against immediately.
+A repeatable process to identify pillar topics adjacent to your existing strengths, generate 6-8 cluster ideas per pillar, verify search demand, and produce a 90-day publishing calendar with an internal-linking map.
+The output is a one-page plan you can hand to a writer, or to future-you, and start shipping against immediately.

 Who this is for